Jack5/SEC/README.txt

 Group 8
 Pedro Mendonça 73896, Ivo Pinto 73888, Tiago Pereira 76352

+This README covers the new tests implemented in the second part of the project only.

 Functionality tests:

-The functionality tests are divided in 3 test classes in junit.
+The functionality tests are divided in 5 test classes in junit.

-testFSINIT:
+testsFSINIT:
-	tests the correctness of the FS_init function
+	tests the correctness of the FS_init function (now checks that the certificate present in the CC is stored correctly)

-testFSREAD:
-	test the correctness of the FS_read function, by performing 3 tests: reading from a valid position with a size that does not surpasses EOF reading from a valid position with a size that surpasses EOF reading from a position that surpasses the EOF

-testWRITE:
+testsFSLIST:
+	tests the correctness of the FS_list() function. it consist of 2 tests: check that list works with one CC registered in the server check that list works with more than one CC registered in the server (since we only have one functonal CC we use dummy certificates)

+testsFSWRITE:
+	test the correctness of the FS_write function. it requires the use of a correct CC with its correct PIN code

+testsFSREAD:
-	test the correctness of the FS_write function, by performing 12 tests.
-These tests aim to ensure that all corner cases are correct.
+	test the correctness of the FS_read function (it now identifies which file to read using its public key)

-	The first 6 tests try writing on an empty file, with combinations of: starting in the first position or not writing content that would fit in one content block or that would need more than one The last 6 writing over an existing file, testing particulars such as: overwriting data
-		writing after EOF
-		writing over various content blocks
+testsCertificates:
+	tests that only certificates which are validated by the CAs of Cartao de Cidadao are usable

 ///////////////////////////////////////////////

 Integrity tests:

-To test the integrity of the project the server has a set of functions that alter the contents of either the Header Blocks or the Content Block.

-For the Header Blocks we test that the client detects when either the Contents Blocks which the header is composed of, the signature or the public key were tampered.
-For the Content Blocks we test that when the content of a Content Block is altered the client detects it.

-These tests are in the class testIntegrity.
+To test the aditional integrity provided by our solution we use the class testsIntegrity which performs the following test:
+	perform the init function with one CC, switch the CC with another one and attempt to write something to the file, which is not possible.